zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/software-engineering/terminology.md

 ### Closure
 ### Cluster
 A group of servers that stores your data
+### Communication links
 ## I
+### IEEE 802
+### Internet Engineering Task Force(IETF)
 ### Inheritance
+### Internet Service Providers(ISPs)
+- E.g. local cable or telephone companies, corporate ISPs, university ISPs.
+Some ISPs can provide WiFi access in airports, hotels, coffee shops, and other public places, and cellular data ISPs, providing mobile access to our smartphones and other public places.
+- Each ISP is in itself a network of packet switched and communication links.
+### Internet standards
 ## O
 ### Object-oriented inheritance model
 ### Object-oriented programming
+## P
+### Packet switch
 ## R
 ### Replica set
 A cluster where each server stores the same data
+### Requests for comments(RFCs)
 ### Routing
 **Routing** refers to determining how an application responds to a client request to a particular endpoint, which is a URI (or path) and a specific HTTP request method (GET, POST, and so on). [\[express.js\]](https://expressjs.com/en/starter/basic-routing.html)
 ## S